 In both cases, I mix the product with the correct amount of water to

 yield exactly the required concentration of active ingredient per ounce of

 solution.
 Then I apply the needed amount of solution based on the

 tree's size (diameter of tree trunk at breast height); larger trees require

-more per inch of diameter than smaller ones.
+more treatment material per inch of diameter than smaller ones.

 I use any of the methods listed below to apply treatment,

 making the choice according to the tree's condition, size, location, and other

 factors.
 The one method I never use is stem injection because of the

 potential for harm to the tree and the excessive cost.